Event Planning On-Campus

-As San Diego County and the State of California have permitted gatherings and events, San Diego State University has implemented the health and safety protocols outlined for all events and activities held on campus between August 16, 2021 and September 30, 2021.
+As San Diego County and the State of California have permitted gatherings and events, San Diego State University has implemented the health and safety protocols outlined for all events and activities held on and off campus through February 6, 2022.

-Please note that the university may revise this policy at any point during the fall 2021 semester, based on current public health recommendations.
+Please note that the university may revise this policy at any point during the spring 2022 semester, based on current public health recommendations.

 Which events get submitted through the EAS?

 - If you are a Recognized Student Organization, ALL on-campus events MUST be entered into the EAS.